marcopestrin/attraction-in-cities/README.md

 The values of these keys will be the authorization tokens of the third party services.

 ## Example
-After started and setted the app the following endpoint will be exposed
+After started and setted the app the following endpoint (`GET` method) will be exposed
 ```bash
 /getInformations
 ```